ZertoPublic/Z4K/docs/Accessing Z4K Open API.md

 # Accessing Z4K REST API

-You can access the Z4K Open API in two ways.
+You can access the Z4K REST API in two ways.
 1. With Z4K ingress
 2. With external ingress